ray-project/ray/doc/source/ray-air/check-ingest.rst

     You should use bulk ingest when:

     * you have enough memory to fit data blocks in cluster object store; or
-    * your preprocessing step is expensive to recompute on each epoch
+    * your preprocessing transform is expensive to recompute on each epoch

 .. tabbed:: Streaming Ingest (experimental)